-is not clear.
-Even if it has one, it should not depend on the choice of $P$ which is again unclear.
-It is then a major issue to find a way to transfer properties of homogeneous function spaces from the whole and the half space to a bent one by change of coordinates.
-In particular, investigation of traces at the boundary seems to be tricky.
+is ambiguous: even assuming $u\circ \Psi\in\mathcal{S}'(\mathbb{R}^n)$, $P\circ\Psi$ and $Q\circ\Psi$ might not even qualify as tempered distributions.
+Even if it is, it should not depend on the choice of $P$ and $Q$ which is again unclear.
+This creates a significant challenge in transferring properties of homogeneous function spaces from the whole space or half-space to a bent half-space via a change of coordinates, particularly in defining traces on the boundary.